So your next concern is going to be actually acquiring links and continuing to do so.

 (Extra Info) – My Pricing

-If all this sounds good and wonderful – but you really have neither the time nor inclination to do this yourself – here’s how much it’ll cost me to execute the whole process for you.
+If all this sounds good and wonderful – but you’d rather hire a freelance seo expert to do this for you – here’s how much it’ll cost me to execute the whole process for you.

 This is a premium and very very involved process for me, I can only take on 4 clients like this at any one time.
 Therefore, the pricing reflects that:

 Setup (this is all done in month 1) : £5,000

 I then (from month 2 onwards) charge monthly at a rate £3,000 (remember this is a 2 year process, you don’t have to pay me for the full 2 years but that is how long it takes for this process to take full effect)

 You will also need a content budget for the sites, I ask for at least £2,000 per month (£500 per site per month)